What are SBA Loans?

 Are all lender Requirements for SBA Loans the same?

 No, each SBA lender sets its own requirements, which can vary significantly.
 The lack of standardized qualifications is one of the more challenging aspects of applying for an SBA loan.
-Before applying to any particular lender, check to ensure you meet their requirements.
+Before applying to any particular lender, verify that you meet their specific requirements.

 At United Capital Source, most approved businesses we work with have the following minimums: